geodes-sms/DSMCompare/README.md

     ```sh
     emfCompareResultToFineGranularDsmdiff()
     ```
-    Results will be stored in the dsls folder.
-For the pacman case for example the result will be stored in the ".../dsls/pacman/dsdiffafterruningatest" path
+    Results will be stored in the DSLs folder.
+For the Pac-Man case for example the result will be stored in the ".../dsls/pacman/dsdiffafterruningatest" path

 3. **Ordering**

     3.1 To transform the DSRules to its equivalent in the Henshin:  Run the following method
     ```sh
     dsmDiffRulesToHenshinTextRulesRun()
     ```

     The result will be stored in a file with ".hensin_text" extension.
-We need to tranform it to Henshin by right-click on it and select the transform command.
-For the pacman case for example the result will be stored in the ".../dsls/pacman/dsdiffrulesinhenshin/" path
+We need to transform it to Henshin by right-clicking on it and select the transform command.
+For the Pac-Man case for example the result will be stored in the ".../dsls/pacman/dsdiffrulesinhenshin/" path

-    3.2 to calculate the conflicts among the DSRules: Run the following method .
+    3.2 to calculate the conflicts among the DSRules: Run the following method.
     ```sh
      dsmcConflictManagement()
     ```